Plan for Dynamic Sales Growth This Year

-Are you planning to have an increase in sales in 2016?
+Are you planning to have an increase in sales this year?
 Most likely you are.
 I doubt any of you are thinking about how you can purposefully decrease your sales.

 Pick a Number

 You want to continue to grow your company’s sales and need to increase business with existing customers and continue to find new business.
 You are trying to figure out how much sales growth is possible.
 Many of you will apply percentages to the growth you are expecting based on what returns you or your investors are looking for and for many of you, it will be picking numbers out of thin air.
 Not the best way, but definitely the most common way I see leadership teams setting their sales goals.
 I’m not here to insult anyone, but it’s true.
 You want sales to grow, you need sales to grow for the health of the company or to keep investors happy.
 The real question is; do you have a plan to get the increase in sales you need?
 Exactly how will you get the 100% growth you decided upon during your strategic planning?

 You may be thinking about product development, new channels, strategic alliances, hiring more salespeople, providing training and programs to make next year better and more successful than last.
 And you may be thinking, “Those salespeople just need to get out and sell more.”

 Unfortunately, this type of thinking is not enough.
 We all wish we had a crystal ball, but there’s a better way.
 You need a plan and the plan needs to start with realistic goals.
 Instead of deciding that you need 50% growth because that’s what the company leaders or investors expect, go to the sales team and figure out the capacity.
 Here are two questions to ask: